AshSensei13/game-jam/README.md

 This game is run using Nodes built-in readline module and a script that can be found at tic-tac-toe.js.

 ## Running Tic-Tac-Toe
-- To run type `npm run ttt` in terminal
+- To run type `npm run ttt` in terminal.